-On January 23rd 1905, the New York Times responded angrily to news of the Bloody Sunday shootings in St Petersburg:
+On January 23rd 1905, the New York Times published an editorial that responded angrily to news of the Bloody Sunday shootings in St Petersburg:

 Troops slay women and children with men.